Reviews You Can Rely On

 The active noise cancellation (ANC) is pretty outstanding, blocking a whopping 31 decibels, making it one of the best for ANC.
 The XM5 has eight microphones and two processors for noise cancellation, so this result isn't surprising.

-We heard more high-pitch sounds than low-pitch because ANC typically works in the low to mid-frequency range.
-Below the 500-Hertz mark, noise blocking is provided by ANC.
-Past the 500-Hertz mark, passive noise blocking kicks in.
-Sony claims the WH-1000XM5 was engineered to have ANC more active in the mid to high ranges, but our results show differently, aside from a small bump in the 2,000-4,000 Hertz range.
+We heard more high-pitched sounds than low-pitched because ANC typically works in the low to mid-frequency range.
+Past the 500-Hertz mark, passive noise blocking does the heavy lifting.
+Sony claims the WH-1000XM5 was engineered to have more active ANC in the mid to high ranges, but our results show differently, aside from a small bump in the 2,000-4,000 Hertz range.
 However, the noise blocking is outstanding across the frequency spectrum, and voices are removed even without ANC.

 In Ambient mode, the XM5 relays external sounds naturally and at a pleasant volume.
 We could hear keys, desks squeaking, and phones being set down.
-It's highly customizable, letting you choose your desired transparency.
-In noise-canceling mode, you can get quick temporary access to external sounds by placing your palm over the earcup to activate Quick Attention mode.
+It's highly customizable, letting listeners choose the desired transparency.
+In noise-canceling mode, they provide quick temporary access to external sounds by placing a palm over the earcup to activate Quick Attention mode.

 sony wh-1000xm5 - whether you need to tune out the world around you or stay in touch...